somnathbm/hospital-hms/microservices/appointment-service/README.md

 # appointment-service

 This is the Appointment service.
 Like a patient books appointment online through hospital portal, reports to reception desk and proceed for OPD appointment, this service works exactly like that.
+The service now exposes `/metrics` for APM monitoring.

 ---